Ear pain: Diagnostic

 While some disorders may require specific imaging or testing, most etiologies of ear pain are diagnosed clinically.
 Because the differential for ear pain is so broad, there is no consensus on the best diagnostic framework to use.
 One approach is to differentiate by time course, as primary causes of ear pain are typically more acute in nature, while secondary causes of ear pain are more chronic.

-Acute causes may be further distinguished by the presence of fever (indicating an underlying infection) or the absence of fever (suggesting a structural problem, such as such as trauma or other injury to the ear).
+Acute causes may be further distinguished by the presence of fever (indicating an underlying infection) or the absence of fever (suggesting a structural problem, such as trauma or other injury to the ear).
 Etiologies leading to chronic pain may be broken down by the presence or absence of worrisome clinical features, also known as red flags.

 One red flag is the presence of one or multiple risk factors including smoking, heavy alcohol use (greater than 3.5 drinks per day), diabetes, coronary artery disease, and older age (greater than 50).
 These factors increase the risk of having a serious cause of ear pain, like cancer or a serious infection.
 In particular, second hand smoke may increase risk of acute otitis media in children.
 In addition, swimming is the most significant risk factor for otitis externae, though other risk factors include high humidity in the ear canal, eczema and/or ear trauma.

 If red flags are present it may be necessary to do additional workup such as a CT scan or biopsy to rule out a more dangerous diagnosis.
 Such diagnoses include malignant (or necrotizing) otitis externa, mastoiditis, temporal arteritis, and cancer.
-It is important to note that while the presence of a red flag does raise suspicion for one of these four disease, it does not guarantee a diagnosis as any one symptom can be seen in a variety of situations.
+While the presence of a red flag does raise suspicion for one of these four disease, it does not guarantee a diagnosis as any one symptom can be seen in a variety of situations.
 For example, jaw claudication can be seen in temporal arteritis, but also in TMJ dysfunction.

 If there are no red flags, other sources of referred ear pain become more likely and are reasonable to pursue.